-Case Management- Families can connect with Parent Support services to obtain information to connect to resources in the community such as food resources, free and low-cost internet, and other relevant resources provided in the local community.
+- A. Case Management- Families can connect with Parent Support services to obtain information to connect to resources in the community such as food resources, free and low-cost internet, and other relevant resources provided in the local community.
 They can also obtain support around topics that arise in the everyday lives of families and be referred to who they should contact in the school.
-Families receive support for meetings, translations, questions, and other key aspects in their lives as AIMS K12 families.

-- A. Family Events- AIMS K12 hosts a wide range of family activities that promote family bonding, family mentoring, cohesiveness, and a family friendly environment across the district. - B. Family Advisory Council (FAC)- The FAC is the vehicle for parents to learn on a monthly basis about school activities and meet to support those activities. - C. Family Volunteer Days- AIMS K12 has several hosted days throughout the year where families participate in community service activities to promote bonding, volunteerism, and service in unity.
-There are several opportunities for families to get involved at AIMS K12. - D. Family Education Classes- AIMS K12 hosts several family educations classes and workshops such as navigating child study habits, internet safety, child safety, communication, drug prevention, ESL, parenting and topics relevant to schools, families, parenting, and social-emotional topics.

-- E. Transitional Support- AIMS K12 provides support to parents in transitions such as navigating moving through child development stages, as well as transitioning from elementary to middle school to high school and beyond.
-This support also assists with family transitions that a family may need support with during the school year. - F. Liaison Services- AIMS K-12 Community Liasion serves as a bridge between schools and families, helping families navigate their journeys at AIMS K12 and advocating for the needs of families and their children.
+Families receive support for meetings, translations, questions, and other key aspects in their lives as AIMS K12 families. - B. Family Events- AIMS K12 hosts a wide range of family activities that promote family bonding, family mentoring, cohesiveness, and a family friendly environment across the district. - C. Family Advisory Council (FAC)- The FAC is the vehicle for parents to learn on a monthly basis about school activities and meet to support those activities. - D. Family Volunteer Days- AIMS K12 hosts several days throughout the year where families participate in community service activities to promote bonding, volunteerism, and service in unity.
+There are several opportunities for families to get involved at AIMS K12. - E. Family Education Classes- AIMS K12 hosts several family education classes and workshops such as navigating child study habits, internet safety, child safety, communication, drug prevention, ESL, parenting and topics relevant to schools, families, parenting, and social-emotional topics. - F. Transitional Support- AIMS K12 provides support to parents in transitions such as navigating moving through child development stages, as well as transitioning from Elementary to Middle school to High School and beyond.
+This support also assists with family transitions that a family may need support with during the school year. - G. Liaison Services- AIMS K-12 Community Liaison serves as a bridge between schools and families, helping families navigate their journeys at AIMS K12 and advocating for the needs of families and their children.